Field bindweed flower.

 - Its dense growth smothers native vegetation and crops preventing them from accessing resources.

 - It also reduces crop yields.

 What you can do about it:

 - Field bindweed requires an integrated pest management strategy for control.
 A single control method is not enough to remove it.

 - Prevention is the most effective control.
 The best way to prevent it from establishing is to remove seedlings before they become established and prevent existing plants from producing seeds.

 - Download our Best Management Practices factsheet for additional control options.

-Hedge bindweed (Calystegia sepium) is a native plant that often confused with field bindweed.
+Hedge bindweed (Calystegia sepium) is a native plant that is often confused with field bindweed.
 It has larger leaves and flowers than field bindweed.
-Hedge bindweed is native to Oregon, but it can outcompete other plants and disrupt local ecosystems in certain settings.
+Hedge bindweed is native to Oregon, but it can outcompete other plants and crops in certain settings.

 Noxious Weed Listing:

 - Pacific Northwest Weed Management Handbook: Field Bindweed